life-exe/UnrealOpenAIPlugin/OpenAIDocs/Platform APIs/Images/Edit an image.md

   A text description of the desired image edit.

-- `background: optional "transparent" or "opaque" or "auto"`
+- `background: optional "transparent" or "opaque" or "auto" or null`

   Background behavior for generated image output.